MPourjam/MSD-Documents/docs/source/View/analysis_result.rst

 ===============

 For each 16 analysis done on the platform, you can download the results from the :ref:`JobsView` by clicking on the download icon.
-By downloading the result you will get a ZIP file like the one below.
+By the download result is a ZIP file like the one below.

 :download:`AnalysisResult.zip </source/downloads/AnalysisResults/Analysis_75.zip>`